MartinAnDoMan03/MartinAnDoMan03/README.md

 ## ✨ A Lifelong Learner, Kinda... ✨

 ### 📖 What am I learning?
-📚 I'm diving into **Human-Computer Interaction**—exploring how humans and computers communicate effectively.
+📚 I'm diving into **Human-Computer Interaction** as if i'm not in front of my laptop for half a day already

 ### 🤔 Why am I learning?
 (╥﹏╥) To improve and do something other than sleeping for eternity (╥﹏╥)